https://editor.wix.com/html/editor/web/renderer/edit/99e8d3fa-952e-4e87-9d17-192026a09c04?metaSiteId=f0e42639-e84f-4976-a7d3-84eb15aff31f

 Rylstone village drainage.JPG

-The larger-scale map above depicts the main stream - Town End Beck - which rises on the slopes of Hall Fell, passes by the Old Hall (previously feeding the Tudor fish pods there), and descends slowly towards the village and into Rylstone Pond.
+The main stream - Town End Beck - which rises on the slopes of Hall Fell, passes by the Old Hall (previously feeding the Tudor fish ponds there), and descends slowly towards the village and into Rylstone Pond (see screenshot 2).
 It then progresses into the larger Hetton Beck which forms the boundary between Rylstone and Hetton parishes.
-This would have been the main source of domestic water for parishioners until mains water was piped in from Rylstone Fell during the 20th century.
-The Rylstone area is, however, peppered with small springs and wells, and the original siting of the village and it outposts in Fleets, Scale House and Buckerhouse were very probably influenced by the abundance of good local water sources.
+This would have been the main source of domestic water for parishioners until mains water was piped in from a small spring above Manor Farm on Rylstone Fell early in the 20th century.

 Another key use of water until the mid 20th century was for 'sheep washing' or 'dipping'.
 This took place in all Dales villages in early summer and was very much a communal event in which the farmers in each parish cooperated.

-The Spring, 2007 editon of Times Past gave a description of why sheep washing took place and then set out how it occurred in each village.
+The Spring, 2007 edition of Times Past gave a description of why sheep washing took place and then set out how it occurred in each village.
 The relevant sections are reproduced here below.

 sheep washing.JPG